SuperbCricket/TrainingWell/README.md

 # Install Guide

-1. Download the Trained Well mod here: https://github.com/SuperbCricket/Trained-Well/releases
+1. Download the Training Well mod here: https://github.com/SuperbCricket/Trained-Well/releases
 2. Download MaxWell here if you haven't already: https://github.com/Dregu/maxwell/releases
      - Paste and extract "MAXWELL.zip" into the folder where your "ANIMAL WELL.exe" is located.
      - Create/Find a "Mods" folder inside the "MAXWELL" folder.
-4. Paste and extract the TrainedWell.zip into the Mods folder.
+4. Paste and extract the TrainingWell.zip into the Mods folder.
 5. Run Animal Well with MaxWell injected and start a new file.

 Tip: Press f10 in the game to hide the MaxWell UI